KudoAI/chatgpt.js/README.md

 </picture>

-### A client-side JavaScript library for ChatGPT 🤖
+### A powerful client-side JavaScript library for ChatGPT 🤖

 </div>